OER Faculty Grant

 Eligibility

-Full-time, benefits-eligible faculty, tenure-line or instructional, with continuing appointment through the grant period.
+Full-time, benefits-eligible faculty, tenure-line or instructional, with continuing appointment through the grant period, who are creating materials for an undergradate course.
 Postdocs or adjunct faculty (including SPS faculty) who are interested in participating in the program may apply with an eligible sponsor, such as a department chair, faculty colleague, or administrator.

 Application materials